 Is Vinegar Really a Harmless and Effective Herbicide?

-Check any online gardening forum and as soon as someone asks for a way to kill those weeds on their brick patio, there’s a dozen people saying, use vinegar!
-Add Epsom salts!
-And dish soap!
-Or, use them all together!
+Check any online gardening forum and as soon as someone asks for a way to kill those weeds on their brick patio, someone always recommends household vinegar.

-The implication is, that vinegar is a smart, safe, and natural choice.
-Because, if it’s in our kitchens, it must be okay for the garden, right?
+The implication is, that vinegar is a smart, safe, and “natural” choice.
+And, if it’s in our kitchens, it must be okay for the garden, right?

 What is vinegar?
-Is it really harmless?
 Does it kill weeds?
+And is it really harmless?

 Vinegar is acetic acid, made by fermenting ethanol or sugars.